How to Start an Escape Room Business in 2026: 10-Step Guide

 - Invest in professional photos and a 30-second video trailer for your main room.

-- Create a marketing budget equal to 10-15% of your projected revenue.
+- Create a marketing budget equal to 10% to 15% of your projected revenue.

 - List three local businesses to approach for a partnership.